cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

 Although we just said not to rely on OOP featurs if you're using python, many people are using python to injest data for machine learning.
 For instance, a library called `pandas` has a class called a `DataFrame` which is the workhorse of many a machine learning application.
 A [`DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) acts like a really cool spreadsheet (think MSExcel) where you can do all kinds of things with it, including loading a csv into it and then passing its columns along to a machine learning model.

+If you're interested in machine learning, a great place to start is to look at the [Titanic tutorial](https://www.kaggle.com/code/alexisbcook/titanic-tutorial) on Kaggle.com and see how easily it loads a csv of tabular data into a Python DataFrame, and then uses this DataFrame to do some shallow learning on the dataset of Titanic passengers to build a model of who would be likely to survive the disaster (if it were to happen again under the same circumstances).

 # Debugging with Python

-Next, let's work on the optional extra credit debugging exercise together.
+If you're interested, you can now work on the optional extra credit debugging exercise in Python.